DoctorYanmar/Interview_assistant/README.md

 3. **Windows Audio Settings:**

-*Check proper installation of vb-audio cable:*
+*Check proper installation of VB-Audio Virtual Cable:*
    - Open Windows Sound settings (right click on speaker icon -> Sound settings)
    - Under "Output" you should see "CABLE Input" (It means program is installed successfully).
 Now select your regular Output device.
    - Under "Input" you should see "CABLE Output" (It means program is installed successfully).
 Now select your regular Input device.